Coming soon to a stage near you...

 Celestial Body ℗ & © Copyright Marc Harris 2019

-October 2023 - I was delighted that two of my monologues submitted to the World Monologue Games, 'My Home Is My Castle' and 'When I Grow Up?' were selected to compete in the UK Regional Final of the competition, with 'When I Grow Up?' reaching the Global Finals with the combined judges and public votes.
+October 2023 - I was delighted that two of my monologues submitted to the World Monologue Games, 'My Home Is My Castle' and 'When I Grow Up?' were selected to compete in the Regional Finals of the competition, with 'When I Grow Up?' reaching the Global Finals with the combined judges and public votes.

 September 2023 - I enjoyed singing again with my guitar in the conservatory at Broomfield Park, Palmers Green, performing a set of covers and a few original songs.